szager-chromium/rr/Usage.md

 **Note**: currently, the `/path/to/binary` image you recorded *must not change* before you replay the recording.
 If the executable image changes, all kinds of bad things will happen.
 This limitation will be lifted in the future.

-If for some reason you just want to replay your recording outside a debugger,
+If for some reason you just want to replay your recording outside a debugger, invoke

     rr replay -a trace_$n

-will do the trick.

 It's recommended to run rr from within a scratch directory outside the $rr clone.
 For example

     cd $rr/..
     mkdir scratch-rr
     cd scratch-rr

-## Further machine configuration

-It may help performance to turn off any CPU frequency scaling capabilities, such as Intel Speed Step.
-This can be achieved by either turning it off in the BIOS or by disabling it in the kernel, e.g. by setting the CPU governor to 'performance'.
-If neither of these solutions is feasible, rr and its child processes can be pinned on a certain core, e.g. by running rr with:

-    taskset 0x1 rr <options>

-or, in the case of a CPU that is able to run multiple threads on one core in parallel, such as Intel CPUs with Hyperthreading capabilities, it is better to use:

-    taskset 0x3 rr <options>

-Otherwise, due to frequent context switches between rr and the traced process, the different cores will often scale down their frequency which can lead to slowdowns of up to 2x.

 ## Other command line options